Estimated reading time: 6 minutes

 This includes how information is shared, how employees perceive equity among each other, and how well a supervisor demonstrates their care for individual employees.

-Employees are people who deal with real-life issues and they don’t care how much you know until they know how much you care!
+Employees deal with real-life issues, and they don’t care how much you know until they know how much you care!

 Spend a few minutes a day asking employees how they are.
 You might be surprised at the response!

 4. Help Employees Develop to Their Full Potential

 Employees like to feel they do meaningful work and that what they do makes a difference.